Engineering · 5 min read

 Internal Workload Results

 Our internal dataset test had ~6 million synthetic documents, with several dozen fields per document.
 The queries were generated from an internal tool simulating a range of loads designed to stress test the database.
-This test used a slightly modified version of Solr with proprietary indexing and query code relevant to FullStory analytics (deployed via Solr Plugin).
+This test used a slightly modified version of Solr with proprietary indexing and query code relevant to Fullstory analytics (deployed via Solr Plugin).
 This made heavy use of multi-document joins, nested facets, and other CPU intensive query patterns.

 benchmarking-n2d-milan-query-latency-graph